Rinkusrm06/fsds/README.md

 # create a LICENSE file.
 It is not mandatory but is useful in case you are building a product for commercial or open source use.There are different types of licenses you can check the terms of usage and limitations and decide on the type of license.

+# create init_setup file to install all the requirements regarding the setup.
+Its a shell script to run all the basic setup commnads at one go.To execute the file use bash init_setup.sh.